Assistant Professor; Fellow, Society of Fellows

 About

 Elizabeth Durham (she/her) is a medical and political anthropologist.
-Her research interests include the Global Mental Health campaign, psychiatry, psychopharmaceuticals, alcohol, trauma, Pentecostalism, the politics of escape and of time, maladaptive daydreaming, and the practice and ethics of social science in clinical and humanitarian settings.
-Outside the academy, she provides country-of-origin expertise for health-centered refugee and asylum cases and is represented by Communitology.
+Her research interests include the Global Mental Health campaign, psychiatry, psychopharmaceuticals, substance use, trauma, Pentecostalism, the politics of escape and of time, daydreaming, and the practice and ethics of social science in clinical and humanitarian settings.

-At the University of Michigan, Elizabeth is involved with the Center for Global Health Equity, the Science, Technology, and Society Program, and the African Studies Center.
+At Michigan, Elizabeth teaches courses on medical anthropology and the anthropology of mental health, illness, and psychopharmaceuticals (on teaching leave in 2024-2025).
+She is involved with Michigan's Center for Global Health Equity, the Science, Technology, and Society Program, and the African Studies Center, including serving as a faculty host for the African Presidential Scholars Program.
 In the Republic of Cameroon, she is affiliated with the Department of Anthropology at the University of Yaoundé I and with the Center for Population Studies and Health Promotion, also in Yaoundé.